vitrixLab/SaaS-EcomMVP-UI-UX/README.md

 Explore the dashboard and interact with the MVP features (e.g., add a product).

-Note: This is a static UI prototype — no backend or data persistence is included.
+Note: This is a static UI prototype — with web service backend and data persistence included.
 ---

 🛠 Tech Stack